OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Item_Mechanics.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Items are the primary way to increase your character's power beyond leveling up.
+Every piece of equipment has quality (how well it was made) and condition (how damaged it is), both of which affect how effective the item is.
+Higher level items are more powerful but require you to reach that level to equip them.
+Understanding item mechanics helps you evaluate loot, plan upgrades, and make informed decisions about repairs and replacements.

 Items in DAoC form the foundation of character power through weapons, armor, and magical jewelry.
 The system uses quality, condition, level requirements, and various caps to balance item effectiveness.

 ## Core Mechanics

 ### Item Quality and Condition

+**Game Rule Summary**: Quality represents how well an item was made and can never be changed after creation.
+Condition represents how damaged the item is from use and decreases every time you fight, but can be restored by repairing.
+Both quality and condition directly multiply your item's effectiveness - a 50% quality, 50% condition item only works at 25% effectiveness.
+Always keep your gear repaired for maximum performance.

 #### Quality System
 - Range: 0-100%